Thanks to Michelle Cho our 2017 Carol Phan Scholarship recipient for suggesting the change to STEAM. 🙂

 Bookmark this page for more information as I develop the course and seek funding assistance, and, check out this article by Dan Rather as he blogs about Science in the near future.

-Possible Scenario for a STEM Lecture & Lab
+Possible Scenario for a STEM / STEAM Lecture & Lab

 Imagine….TechyMike (TechyMike.com) walks in wearing a white lab coat with “TechyMike” embroidered on it.
 I am carrying a suitcase (ala Fantastic Beasts) full of “gadgets” and supplies for a 30 to 45 minute session.